Robin (Earth-Two): The New 52

 During the "Convergence" storyline, Dick and Batman land the ship of survivors on the planet Telos were its self-titled entity states that a war of the worlds will begin.
 Batman and Dick go to the Gotham in the dome that they are placed in as Batman works to keep Dick from either getting himself killed or ruining Alan Scott's plans.
 They encounter the New Earth version of Batman, Alfred Pennyworth, and Barbara Gordon.
 New Earth Batman lends his Batplane for Dick and Batman to use.
 When the enemies of New Earth's Batman closes in on them, Dick is kept away from the conflict as Batman uses a bomb hidden on him to stop the villains.
 New Earth Joker shoots Robin in the spine only for Telos to kill New Earth Joker as he asks Dick where his allies are.
 Seeing that Dick is fighting to survive, Telos gives Dick the opportunity to save himself by offering to heal his broken spine with his molding metal while stating that he will have to take part in the Convergence.
 Dick accepts the offer.

-Following the "Convergence" storyline, Dick has become the new Batman and was pursuing Terry Sloane.
-He then flashbacked to when the metallic mold faded rendering him paralytic upon Telos' departure as the survivors settled on a new world.
-After the flashback, Terry Sloane escaped with the help of Johnny Sorrow.
-After regaining conscious from crashing into a searchlight, Batman is greeted by Flash and Huntress as Doctor Impossible shows up.
-Batman finally catches up to Terry Sloane who has gained access to a terraformer from the Source Vault which he plans to turn the new world into a replica of Earth 2.
+Following the "Convergence" storyline, Dick has become the new Batman and is pursuing Terry Sloane.
+Sloane escapes with the help of Johnny Sorrow.
+After regaining consciousness, Batman is greeted by Flash and Huntress as Doctor Impossible appears.
+Batman catches up with Sloane, who has gained access to a terraformer from the Source Vault and plans to turn the new world into a replica of Earth 2.